jomdh/scroll_density_analysis/README.md

 This command will process the TIFF files in the `./input` directory and save the processed slices in the `./output` directory.
 It will apply a logarithmic gradient with a skew factor of 1.2 and an opacity threshold of 0.5.
 It will only process slices 10 through 20.

-## Important Note

-This program generates several plots for the purpose of visualizing the processed data.
-In order to proceed with the program, these plots must be manually closed.

 ## License